StanfordSNR/pantheon/README.md

 This will generate charts and `pantheon_report.pdf `in the `data-dir` folder

-To compare two Pantheon experiments, one can use `analyze/compare_two_runs.py` with directories, xz archives, or archive url's from Pantheon experiments.
+To compare two Pantheon experiments, one can use `analyze/compare_two_runs.py` with directories, xz archives, or archive URLs from Pantheon experiments.

 ## Running a single congestion control scheme